 - Tank top straps must be over the shoulder and at least 2 inches wide with solid fabric (no see-through or lace straps).
 This rule also applies to sports. - Shirts, tops and blouses may not be low cut, sheer (unless a dress code appropriate tank top is underneath) or show midriff or bra/bralette straps while performing everyday movements.
 This rule also applies to sports. - Jeans may not have rips (this includes rips with a backing material), tears or holes in them.
-Jeans/pants may be mended to repair rips/tears due to wear and tear, however, the rips/tears may not be visible. - Jeans and pants may not be excessively tight or low cut (showing off the

-- backside). - Sweatpants, athletic, tear away warm-ups, and pajama/flannel pants will not be permitted. - Dresses and skirts must be no more than 2 inches above the knee, all the way around the hem.
+Jeans/pants may be mended to repair rips/tears due to wear and tear, however, the rips/tears may not be visible. - Jeans and pants may not be excessively tight or low cut (showing off the backside). - Sweatpants, athletic, tear away warm-ups, and pajama/flannel pants will not be permitted. - Dresses and skirts must be no more than 2 inches above the knee, all the way around the hem.
 This length must remain while performing everyday movements.
 If there is a sheer overlay to the dress or skirt, the underneath material must be within dress code parameters.
 Slits on skirts must also fall within dress code length and be no more than 2 inches above the knee. - Leggings may not be worn unless they are under dress code appropriate length dresses or skirts.
-Other excessively tight pants fall under this rule. - Regular shorts (within 2 inches of the knee) are allowed except on chapel days.-Athletic shorts (must be at least mid-thigh length) are only to be worn for P.E. and sports (games and practices), not during the school day. - Our K-5th grade students may not wear flip flops or sandals without backs (this is a playground safety issue). - Chapel day and game day dress is intended to look significantly different than everyday dress.
-Therefore the dress code is a dress, skirt or dress pants and a blouse or nice top (no t-shirts or casual flannels) for girls.
-Colored jeans that mirror dress pants may be worn, but must be significantly nicer than your everyday jeans. - Hoodies and outerwear (i.e. jackets and coats) may not be worn during chapel time.
-The exception to this rule would be denim jackets, cardigans and the like that are part of your chapel day dress. - See through or sleeveless athletic jerseys will not be allowed - Shirts, jackets and/or accessories (hats, scarves, water bottles, etc.) must not have offensive logos, images or messages on them. - Hair color must be a natural color with a modest and conservative haircut. - Girls may wear earrings and jewelry, however, piercings other than ears or excessive piercings on their ears (more then 2) are not allowed.
-No ear plug piercings will be allowed. - Tattoos will not be allowed. - Hats, stocking caps and other headgear may not be worn inside the school building - We require all students to keep to a healthy personal hygiene regimen.
-This means that students are required to come to school with clean hair, clothes and have an appearance of cleanliness.
+Other excessively tight pants fall under this rule. - Regular shorts (within 2 inches of the knee) are allowed.
+Athletic shorts (must be at least mid-thigh length) are only to be worn for P.E. and sports (games and practices), not during the school day. - Our K-5th grade students may not wear flip flops or sandals without backs (this is a playground safety issue). - See through or sleeveless athletic jerseys will not be allowed unless a t-shirt is worn underneath. - Shirts, jackets and/or accessories (hats, scarves, water bottles, etc.) must not have offensive logos, images or messages on them.

+- Hair color must be a natural color with a modest and conservative haircut.
+No unnatural coloring of hair, even on special activities days, is allowed. (ie. Dying your hair for Spirit Days) - Girls may wear earrings and jewelry, however, piercings other than ears or excessive piercings on their ears (more than 2) are not allowed.
+No ear plug piercings will be allowed. - Tattoos will not be allowed. - Hats, stocking caps and other headgear may not be worn inside the school building. - We require all students to keep to a healthy personal hygiene regimen.
+This means that students are required to come to school with clean hair, clothes and have an appearance of cleanliness. - Game day for athletes is a dress, skirt, or dress pants and a blouse or nice top (not a t-shirt or casual flannel).
+Colored jeans that mirror dress pants may be worn, but must be significantly nicer than your everyday jeans. - There is no chapel day dress code however, students are encouraged to dress up for chapel days which are on Wednesdays.